-The Awarding Body is University Centre Leeds.
-In order to be able to offer this qualification, the College has to gain approval from The Office for Students, meeting strict criteria on things like staffing, resources and quality systems.
-University Centre Leeds monitors the quality of the awards through a range of measures.
-The College is also subject to inspections undertaken by the OFS (Office for Students) in order to ensure that prescribed quality standards are being maintained.
+The Awarding Body is The Open University.
+In order to be able to offer this qualification, the College has to gain approval from the university, meeting strict criteria on things like staffing, resources and quality systems.
+The Open University monitors the quality of the awards through a range of measures.
+The College is also subject to inspections undertaken by the QAA (Quality Assurance Agency) in order to ensure that prescribed quality standards are being maintained.

 Finally all of your tutors will have been observed in action by the College's Learning Observation Team.
-All University Centre Leeds tutors have to be observed annually.
+All Leeds City College tutors have to be observed annually.